Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 You can now visualize your network, as well as the devices detected and linked to your antennas.
 We only have one device for now.

-We see the main “Local” controller, because it is still equipped with its external bluetooth usb stick from previous tutorial, and the 4 antennas we deployed.
-For now we only have one Flowercare detected, as this is the one we used in previous tutorial about a simple BLEA controller.
-A cool feature here is that Jeedom will try to approximately guess the position of each sensor, depending on the place you moved your antennas in this view, and the RSSI signal (check below).
+We see the main “Local” controller, as it is still equipped with its external Bluetooth USB key from the previous tutorial, in addition to the 4 antennas we have just deployed.
+For now, we only have one Flowercare represented, as this is the one we used in the previous tutorial on a “simple” BLEA controller.
+An interesting feature here is that Jeedom will try to guess (or more accurately, deduce) the approximate position of each sensor, based on where you have moved your antennas in this view and the RSSI signal (see below).

 Another interesting view, is the “Health” view of the BLEA plugin.

-It will display for each of your bluetooth device, its Mac address, type, status and batterie, but also the RSSI per antenna or controller.
-The less the RSSI is, the better the signal is.
-Also note, the Antenna transmission & reception columns, in this case the Flowercare we have detected is “stick” to the main controller, but we will change that later.
+It will display the MAC address, type, status, and battery level for each of your Bluetooth devices, as well as the RSSI per antenna or controller.
+The lower the RSSI, the better the signal.
+Also note that in the Transmission and Reception columns for the antenna, in this case, the Flowercare we detected seems “paired” with the main controller, but we will change that later.

 Adding all our moisture sensors